yasglobal/schema-for-article/README.md

 ## Description

 Search engines such as Google are using structured data markup in many ways—for example, to create rich snippets in search results.
-Search results with rich snippets will improve your click through rates and increase the number of visitors on your website.
+Search results with rich snippets will improve your click-through rates and increase the number of visitors on your website.

 This plugin helps: